huginn/huginn/doc/manual/installation.md

     # Migrate to the latest version
     sudo -u huginn -H bundle exec rake db:migrate RAILS_ENV=production

-    # Create admin user and example agents
+    # Create admin user and example agents using the default admin/password login
-    sudo -u huginn -H bundle exec rake db:seed RAILS_ENV=production
+    sudo -u huginn -H bundle exec rake db:seed RAILS_ENV=production SEED_USERNAME=admin SEED_PASSWORD=password

 When done you see `See the Huginn Wiki for more Agent examples!  https://github.com/cantino/huginn/wiki`

-**Note:** This will create an initial user, you can set the username and password by supplying it in environmental variables `SEED_USERNAME` and `SEED_PASSWORD` as seen below.
-If you don't set the password (and it is set to the default one) please wait with exposing Huginn to the public internet until the installation is done and you've logged into the server and changed your password.
+**Note:** This will create an initial user, you can change the username and password by supplying it in environmental variables `SEED_USERNAME` and `SEED_PASSWORD` as seen above.
+If you don't change the password (and it is set to the default one) please wait with exposing Huginn to the public internet until the installation is done and you've logged into the server and changed your password.

-    sudo -u huginn -H bundle exec rake db:seed RAILS_ENV=production SEED_USERNAME=admin SEED_PASSWORD=password

 ### Compile Assets